 So what will you do with your increase now that you know about it?
 There are ample, yet very simple, options to think about.
 Let’s highlight a few.

 What if you were to give to your church or favorite charity for the first time, or increase what you are currently giving?
 There’s an old saying which says, “We make a living by what we get, but we make a life by what we give.”
 Most people forget about giving when they see an increase in their income.
 According to Dave Ramsey, giving “softens the heart of the giver and frees their soul from dependence on money.
 You’ll never walk away from giving feeling bad!”

 Deposit into Savings

 Will you “pay yourself first” and save the estimated extra $38 per paycheck you didn’t have before the tax reform bill?
 Check with your HR Department about direct depositing your increase into a savings account so that you won’t have to remember to manually save it each month.
 If you weren’t expecting the additional money each paycheck, automatically depositing into a savings account makes perfect sense.
-You know the old saying, “out of sight, out of mind” can really help you grow your emergency “Rainy Day” Fund to nearly $1,000 by year end if saved you starting started saving each paycheck early in 2018 with each paycheck.
+You know the old saying, “out of sight, out of mind” can really help you grow your emergency “Rainy Day” Fund to nearly $1,000 by year end if you started saving from each paycheck in early 2018.

 Put Towards Retirement

 Will you start contributing to retirement – something you’ve always wanted to do?
 Or will you boost your current retirement contribution?
 According to Crown Financial Ministries’ “Monthly Deposit Savings Calculator,” demonstrates that investing into your retirement account at $75 per month for 5 years at a conservative 4.0% average rate of return would yield $5,069!
 Imagine saving that same $75 per month for 35 years where you would contribute $31,500 and then watch it grow to almost $69,000!
 This is some real money!